olcf-tutorials/HIP_from_scratch/1_sharedmemory/README.md

 3. What is memory coalescing?
 How can using shared memory help?
 4. Why do you want to use shared memory?
 5. Why do you use __syncthreads? (to avoid race conditions between threads in the same block accessing the shared memory).
+6. What are the limits of block level shared memory?
+MI250x only hsa upto 64kb of shared memory allocatable in a kernel launch.

 -->